cribbslab/scflow/docs/pipelines/Singlenuclei.rst

 The following command will run the pipeline::

-   scflow singlecell make full -v5
+   scflow singlenuclei make full -v5

 Report generation